IshCAD2000/IshCAD2000/README.md

       - Criminology (as a breadth subject)
       - Circuits and Systems for Biomechancis

-- 💞️ I’m open to collaboration with anyone, let's ahve a chat!
+- 💞️ I’m open to collaboration with anyone, let's have a chat!

 - 📫 If you need to reach me, just use my email! ishkadakia@gmail.com